engMaya22/blog-laravel8-jetstream-livewire/README.md

 -dashboard for admin to create and update posts ,categories , tags  ..
 -manage subscribers
--you will recieved newsletters  via mailchimp service through your email
+-you will recieved newsletters  via mailchimp service through your email -you can controller in featured posts by toggle switch